I Expect You to Die 2: The Spy and the Liar: Development and release

 The game was announced on April 21, 2021, and was released that same year on August 24.

 Reception

 I Expect You to Die 2: The Spy and the Liar was generally well-received by critics, with both the PC and PS4 versions garnering "generally favorable reviews" according to review aggregator website Metacritic.
 Critics generally found the game to be enjoyable, but criticized its short playtime and lack of replayability.

 IGN gave the game an 8/10, saying "I Expect You To Die 2’s constant callbacks to spy classics like 007 and Mission Impossible are comfortable and familiar, but then you quickly realize this sequel to Schell Games’ fabulous escape room puzzler introduces plenty of unique tricks of its own."

 ScreenRant gave the game a positive review, saying "I Expect You To Die 2's increased focus on its overarching plot isn't overwhelming or distracting from what makes the game enjoyable to play, and it is helped along by pitch-perfect writing and voice acting."

+During the 25th Annual D.I.C.E.
+Awards, the Academy of Interactive Arts & Sciences nominated I Expect You To Die 2 for Immersive Reality Game of the Year.